 Prostaglandins: The cause of period pain is due to the release of inflammatory prostaglandins which cause the uterus to contract to shed the lining.
 The more prostaglandins someone has, the more intense the period pain.
 Prostaglandins are a type of steroid hormone made directly from fat.
 There is evidence that suggests prostaglandins made from omega 3 fatty acids are anti-inflammatory and create less pain compared to omega 6 fatty acids.
 Eating a diet rich in omega 3 while also lowering omega 6 content will help to create more anti-inflammatory prostaglandins.
 There is some debate over the correct ratio between omega 6 and omega for as both are essential for health but most agree omega 6 to omega 3 ratio should ideally be 4:1, however, I have heard estimates that a standard diet is more like 25:1.
-Cutting out deep-fried foods, junk foods, and inflammatory vegetable oils and replacing these fats with omega 3 rich sources like chia seeds, walnuts, flax seeds, pumpkin seeds, hemp seeds as well as some algae and other sea plants can help to improve the balance between omega 3 and omega 6.
-Since omega 3s are more difficult to get from a normal diet, it is necessary to eat the above-mentioned foods daily and incorporate at least 2 TBSP a day if possible.
+Cutting out deep-fried foods, junk foods, and inflammatory vegetable oils and replacing these fats with omega 3 rich sources like chia seeds, walnuts, flax seeds, pumpkin seeds, hemp seeds as well as some algae and other sea plants can help to improve the balance between omega 3 and omega 6. (here is a good algae-based omega 3 soft gel from My Protein) Since omega 3s are more difficult to get from a normal diet, it is necessary to eat the above-mentioned foods daily and incorporate at least 2 TBSP a day if possible.
 Some fish are also an excellent source of omega 3 however fish are also highly contaminated with toxins accumulated in the oceans, these toxins cause inflammation which is known to make period pain worse.
 If you are not plant-based and choose to eat fish, be careful with the type of fish you consume (predator fish that eat other fish are more toxic than fish that just eat sea plants).

 Inflammatory diet: The reason plant-based diets work so well for many people with period pain is that they are highly anti-inflammatory.
 There are a couple of studies that report improved period pain when switching to a vegan diet.
 There are also studies that rate meat and high sugar foods like soft drinks causative factors for period pain.
 The research on dairy and period pain is mixed.
 I’ve seen many discussions online about dairy being the main cause of period pain and that only A2 dairy from sheep and goats should be consumed.
 Since I myself have very minimal dairy I was so excited to dig into the literature and talk about just how bad dairy was for period pain.
 However, after a quick scan of the literature, I do not see this in the studies.
 Nearly all studies have shown that high-fat dairy is better than low-fat dairy but some studies have shown that high-fat dairy consumption actually helped to improve period pain compared to women who consumed no dairy at all.
 This is theorized to be because of the high amount of calcium in dairy (calcium helps with period pain).
 It is important to note that there are limited studies on dairy and period pain in particular, but there are studies on dairy and hormone balance and there is an association with dairy and various hormone imbalances.
 Dairy is also difficult to digest for many people.
 Anecdotally many women find major improvement from period pain when they cut out or eliminate dairy especially if there are digestive concerns.
 Excluding or limiting alcohol and caffeine has also been shown to be beneficial for period pain.